CTT - Compare Tree&Text for Windows — V1.0

 1. Tree compare mode

-if the executable file is renamed as ct.exe, then all the features of the Text Mode are hidden and the program is in effect a complete emulation of CompTree.
+Note. if the executable file is renamed as ct.exe, then all the features of the Text Mode are hidden and the program is in effect a complete emulation of CompTree [6].

-TargetSpec may also be a single file (in this case all files in SourceSpec will be compared to it) but it cannot contain wildcard characters.
+TargetSpec may also be a single file: in this case all files in SourceSpec will be compared to it; however, it cannot contain wildcards or be a directory, except in the special case in which the /F option is specified [0.1].

 1.1.
 Command line options for Tree Mode